Oxycodone and Hydrocodone Addiction Treatment Center

 At Inspire Malibu, we’ve helped many people overcome addiction to prescription painkillers with our evidence-based treatment and exceptionally high staff-to-client ratio (we never house more than 11 clients at a time).

-The effects opiates produce when they bind to those receptors is what makes these drugs such an effective treatment for pain management.
+The effects opioids produce when they bind to those receptors is what makes these drugs such an effective treatment for pain management.

-Mu receptors in particular are responsible for the intense euphoria users often feel when they take opiates, and they’re also what make opiates so addictive.
+Mu receptors in particular are responsible for the intense euphoria users often feel when they take opioids, and they’re also what make opiates so addictive.

 Additional side effects of opioid use include nausea, constipation, itchiness, drowsiness, and a warming sensation throughout the body.